Sylhet: Demographics

+At the time of the 2022 census, Sylhet had a population of 116,402 households and a population of 532,839.
+7.75% of the population was under 5 years of age.
+Sylhet had a sex ratio of 107.51 females per 100 males and a literacy rate of 84.57%: 86.68% for males and 82.29% for females.

 As of the 2011 Bangladesh census, Sylhet has a population of 485,138.
 The population growth rate of the city is 1.73%, a decrease from 1.93% in 1991.
 Sylhet has a sex ratio of 861 females to 1000 males and a literacy rate of 67.8%.

 The majority of the population are Bengali Muslims, while significant minority population groups include the Bengali Hindus, Bishnupriya Manipuri and others.
 Sylheti is spoken by the vast majority of the people, while Standard Bengali is the official language used by the state government and officials.
 2,424 (0.45%) of the population are of an ethnic minority, of which 2,040 are Manipuri.

 The majority of people in Sylhet are Muslims (90.52%), while other religious groups include Hindus (9.30%) and less than 0.18% of other religions, mainly Buddhists and Christians.
 The majority of Muslims in Sylhet are Sunnis who follow the Hanafi school of jurisprudence.
 Significant numbers of people also follow Sufi ideals, particularly the teachings of Sufi Shaykh Abdul Latif Fultali.